 Last year, during my pregnancy, we participated in a mindfulness study.
 Everything was well back then; I was even able to to a natural (anaesthesia-free) birth even though I was scared to death at the thought of popping a baby out.
 So many things can just go wrong.
 Then life happened.
 The baby came, and the feeling of returning home and settling down with a newborn is indescribable.

+I thought that the toughest part of having a baby was the birthing process.
+Boy, I was so wrong.
+And I was not ready.
 I did not go back to my job so that I can focus on the little one, I didn’t have a SAHM schedule because it felt so complicated back then.
 And my anxiety kicked in full swing.

+I tried to control my anxiety, taking one thing at a time.
+And that’s when I forgot to take a step back and look at the big picture.
 For a person with anxiety, it’s staggering to view the entirety of life – past, present and future.
 It’s enough to send me into a panic attack with all my fears and worries drowning any logical thought.

-Deep breath.
+Deep breaths.
 This is where I realize that I’m rushing.
 I am always rushing.
 Rushing into thoughts, into decisions, in life.
 I always feel like there are so many things to do in life that I neglect to pause for a moment.
 Enjoy the little things and take the time to look at the big picture.
 Because if I don’t, I might not see that I’m actually headed for a cliff – or a gigantic wall might be ahead.
 Pauses are needed to find that bridge or that window.